nizanhuw/Data512_Wildfire_Project/README.md

 #### Common Analysis Part 3 implementation
 * Add
 - Common analysis presentation. pptx
 This file contains
 - Common analysis part 4 Report
 This file contains
+NAICS72_residuals.png
+13 hours ago
+NAICS_71_EDA.png
+13 hours ago
+NAICS_71_regression.png
+13 hours ago
+NAICS_72_regression.png

 ## Limitations
 -  AQI particulate and gaseous (not used because it had only 10 rows) contained very little to no data, so averages were filed where null positions were seen.